avoidwork/tiny-serviceworker/README.md

 ```

 ## Command Line Interface
-Install with `npm` & use the cli to generate a service worker in the current folder.
+Install with `npm` & use the cli to generate a service worker in the current directory.

 ```
 $ npm i tiny-serviceworker -g